Executive Director, Slavery Today NGO

 Social Media Editor, Slavery Today Journal

-Jacqueline also serves on the Board of Promote Congo.
-Her past work has included professional photography, editorial writing, 15 years in a variety of positions in the film and Television industry and volunteer humanitarian work.
+Her past work has included professional photography, editorial writing, fifteen years in a variety of positions in the film and Television industry and lifelong volunteer humanitarian work.
 Jacqueline is a veteran of the United States Air Force.
+She is also a Survivor.

 Board Member, Associate Director